NexiloDev/Lugormod-v3/README.md

 ## Credits (Legacy Versions)
 - **Lugor**: Creator of the original Lugormod.
 - **RoboPhred**: Lead developer of Lugormod T2 and U#, significantly advancing the mod.
+- **Ufo**: Continued development of Lugormod U# prior to the codebase being released on GitHub.

 ## License

-A version of Lugormod U# was open-sourced on March 26, 2018, by Dydzio, licensed under **GPL version 2 or later**.
-Additionally, RoboPhred, the Lugormod U# developer, provided Nexilo with an updated, previously unreleased codebase and their blessing to continue development.
-Other unofficial forks of the open-sourced codebase exist but are not recognized by RoboPhred.
+A version of Lugormod U# was open-sourced on March 26, 2018 by Dydzio with permission from Ufo, licensed under **GPL version 2**.
+Additionally, RoboPhred, the Lugormod U# developer, provided Nexilo with an updated, previously unreleased codebase and their blessing to continue development of Lugormod.

 ## Copyright